mypebble/mapped-fields/README.md

 Django Mapped Fields
 ====================

-A set of form fields to make it easier to accept semi-structured data and map it directly to your own Django Models and Forms.
+A set of form fields to make it easier to accept structured data with values across multiple keys, then map such data directly to your own Django Models and Forms with normalised field names.

 A common use case would be to take CSV or JSON files from external systems and normalise them into your own data structures.